About the legislation

 This legislation is a major step towards establishing a trusted, independent and transparent CDC that will safeguard Australia’s health.

-Key elements of the draft legislation
+Key elements of the legislation

 Functions of the Director-General